odeum/odeum-code/docs/developer/Experiments.md

 Setting up and performing automated tests of components and complete framework through CRA.

 ## Themes in ODEUM CodeJS
 How to create a dynamic theme in OCJS which can be used for the example app "ThemeBuilder".
-Themes can be facilitated with <ThemeProvider> from Styled-components (SC)
+Themes can be facilitated with <ThemeProvider> from Styled-components (SC).

+## Help System (Help Items)
+The App platform for displaying context-sensitive helpitems based upon views in scenes.
+Apps using ODEUM CodeJS can introduce their own helpitems which are displayed by the framework.
+Helpitems should be indexed and very easy to localize.